Air Filtration & Purification Services in Palm Beach County

 HEPA filtration is one of the most effective air cleaning technologies available — the same standard used in hospitals to create sterile environments.
 These systems remove 99.97% of airborne particles down to 0.3 microns, including dust, pollen, pet dander, mold spores, smoke, and even some bacteria and viruses.

 Installed inline with your HVAC system, they provide whole-home purification — not just in one room.
 While UV lights neutralize biological contaminants, HEPA filters physically remove them from circulation.
-Used together, they create a powerful, comprehensive solution for cleaner, healthier air throughout your home.
+Used together, they create a powerful, comprehensive solution for cleaner air distribution throughout your home.

 Ready to improve your indoor air quality with our expert team?
 Don't hesitate to reach out to Greenfox Air Quality for a consultation.

 We'll help you identify the ideal whole-home air purifier to meet your needs and discuss solutions tailored to your home or business.
-Schedule your appointment today and breathe easier with our professional air purification solutions.
+Schedule your appointment today and experience improved air distribution with our professional air purification solutions.

 While UV lights themselves aren’t complex, installation involves working with your electrical system and accessing the interior of your HVAC unit.
 For safety and correct usage, it’s highly recommended to have a qualified HVAC technician install your UV lights.
 They’ll ensure proper installation, secure electrical connections, and verify compatibility with your specific HVAC system.